 Spirulina cultivation has a humanitarian aspect because it brings with it a growing awareness by stakeholders of the causes of malnutrition and its own role in enhancing the nutritional state of a country.

 Cultivating spirulina in situ optimises its availability for the local community and is more appealing than an export product, thereby becoming more acceptable for consumption.

 By deciding to grow their own spirulina, developing countries can gradually integrate it into eating patterns.
 This route will allow it to become not only an excellent weapon in the fight against malnutrition but also a real tool for development.

-No surprise then that local communities are highly motivated to be involved in a commercial way.
+It is therefore not surprising that local communities are highly motivated to be involved on a commercial basis.
 This can be done by establishing an efficient network for distribution and communication, as well as a targeted education strategy with the local community on the nutritional qualities of spirulina.

-Our support to pilot production sites in tanks in developing countries underscores an innovation is appropriate to the wide-scale dissemination of a crop which is never damaged by insects or plant disease.
-For our partners, we develop knowledge products about the usefulness of spirulina; we provide a stock of selected spirulina cultivars; and we outline appropriate methods of cultivation, harvesting and consumption.
+Our support for pilot production sites in tanks in developing countries underscores an innovation that is appropriate to the wide-scale dissemination of a crop which is never damaged by insects or plant disease.
+For our partners, we develop informational materials about the usefulness of spirulina; we provide a stock of selected spirulina cultivars; and we outline appropriate methods of cultivation, harvesting and consumption.
 Growth tanks can be either rectangular or round, with a depth of 20 cm, and constructed with simple, low-cost materials.